tomaszgil/osobista-emerytura/CONTRIBUTING.md

 The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

-The built-in tool for reporting an issue, which you can access by using `Report Issue` in VS Code's Help menu, can help streamline this process by automatically providing the version of VS Code, all your installed extensions, and your system info.
-Additionally, the tool will search among existing issues to see if a similar issue already exists.

-Please include the following with each issue:
+Please include the following with each issue (if applicable):

-- Version of VS Code

-- Your operating system
+- Your operating system and your browser

-- List of extensions that you have installed

 - Reproducible steps (1...
 2...
 3...) that cause the issue